Japanese Strawberry Raindrop Cake. Light, refreshing, captivating and delicious when paired with a brown maple syrup. This dessert is vegan.

 - Place your fruit in the center of the mold and make sure it's also dry so the liquid can stick to the fruit well.

-- Allow your jelly liquid to cool a bit because you don't want to boil your fruit.
+- Allow your jelly liquid to cool a bit to avoid boiling the fruit.
 I usually cool my pot down in a sink filled with cold water for 5 minutes but no more than that or it'll solidify.

-- Once you pour your liquid, allow it to rest for 5 minutes then transfer to the fridge.
+- Allow the jelly to rest for 5 minutes before transfering to the fridge.

 Instructions